Rsync [873]

 we could sync all files to our attack host with the command

-rsync -av rsync://127.0.0.1/dev
+rsync -av rsync://127.0.0.1/dev.

-if a non-standard port is in use for SSH.
-This is helpful for understanding the syntax for using Rsync over SSH.
+If Rsync is configured to use SSH to transfer files, we could modify our commands to include the -e ssh flag, or -e "ssh -p2222" if a non-standard port is in use for SSH.
+This guide is helpful for understanding the syntax for using Rsync over SSH.